libretro/docs/docs/development/shader/slang-shaders.md

    vec4 result = mix(mix(t0, t1, a.x), mix(t2, t3, a.x), a.y);
 ```

-The concept of splitting up the integer texel along with the fractional texel helps us safely do arbitrary non-integer scaling safely.
+The concept of splitting up the integer texel along with the fractional texel helps us do arbitrary non-integer scaling safely.
 The uv variable could also be passed pre-computed from vertex to avoid the extra computation in fragment.

 See also [Advanced Techniques: Vertex Precomputation](#vertex-precomputation).

 ## Preset Format: Full .slangp Example

-The present format is essentially unchanged from the old .cgp and .glslp, except the new preset format is called .slangp.
+The preset format is essentially unchanged from the old .cgp and .glslp, except the new preset format is called .slangp.

 Below is a comprehensive example of a `.slangp` preset file.
 This example demonstrates:
 - Multiple shader passes